Advanced Troublshooting

 -

-Email Domain Name Trademark Infringement Support
+Fraudulent Email Domain Name Support

 Information Security BTech Alerts & Notifications - Check this page for the latest information on emergencies and system outages.
 All times are Pacific.
-Problem An Email address domain name is very similar to a real Swinerton email address.
+Problem An email has a fake Swinerton email domain.
+An Email address domain name is very similar to a real Swinerton email address.
 Swinertonco.com, swinertoncorp.com, swinerton-usa.com, swinertton.com An Email that appears to be an official Swinerton email that has a “Caution!
 This message was sent from outside your organization.”
 Examples: “corp” added to the end of “swinerton”. “co” added to the end of “swinerton”.
 Bad Email Address @swinertoncorp.com @swinertonco.com Cause A domain name was registered with a similar name that was used to send a potential fraudulent email opening lines of credit, requesting payment, and/or requesting a payment change.
 Examples of references to this type of issue: Email Domain Spoofing Email Typosquatting Email Domain Phishing Email Cybersquatting Email Domain Attack Email Trademark Infringement Estimated Troubleshooting Time 5 Minutes.
 Solution Gather the following information: Exact Email Address (copy and paste): Attach a copy of the original email with mail headers (if applicable) to the ticket.
 The original email is needed to investigate the information.
 Contact information for the first recipient of the email.
 Open a ticket with the Service Desk to report the issue using the Swinerton Support Customer Portal.
-Ticket Logging Guide Subject: Email Domain Name Trademark Infringement - (Name of Domain) Email Address Spoofing - (Name of Domain) Description: Include the Email Address (copy and paste).
+Ticket Logging Guide Subject: Fraudulent Email Domain Name Trademark Infringement - (Name of Domain) Fraudulent Email Address Spoofing - (Name of Domain) Description: Include the Email Address (copy and paste).
 Include any information that may help identify the impact of the issue."
 Attach a file: Attach a copy of the original email with mail headers (if applicable) to the ticket.
 Priority: Low Issue: Cyber Security Category: Domain Infringement

 -